 This page provides details about Northwest Vietnam motorbiking in 8 days.
 In fact, this tour is a ride to the rocky far away corner of Vietnam.

-Places you see include Mai Chau, Phu Yen, Moc Chau, Son La, Tuan Giao, Muong Lay, Sin Ho, Dien Bien Phu, Sapa, Bac Ha, Luc Yen and Vu Linh.
-There are home stays in Mai Chau, Sapa, Bac Ha, Luc Yen and Vu Linh.
+Places you see include Mai Chau, Phu Yen, Moc Chau, Son La, Tuan Giao, Muong Lay, Sin Ho, Dien Bien Phu, Sapa, Bac Ha, Luc Yen, and Vu Linh.
+There are homestays in Mai Chau, Sapa, Bac Ha, Luc Yen, and Vu Linh.
 In addition, there are hotels that offer better facilities.
-A mix of home stays and hotel is great and you will have many good things to tell your friend after this ride.
+A mix of homestays and hotels is great and you will have many good things to tell your friend after this ride.
 Allow at least 7 days to have a good loop, and if time allows a full 10-day trip is best.
 When you don’t have many days, even a 4-day ride that ends by train back to Hanoi is also not a bad idea.
-Below is the standard Northwest Vietnam motorbiking in 8 days.
+Below is standard Northwest Vietnam motorbiking in 8 days.

 Below is a video clip that has some portions of this Northwest Vietnam motorbiking trip.
 In case you want to watch more videos please check our YouTube channel.